Start establishing a connection to Snowflake in either of the following ways:

 - Database name (required): Enter the Snowflake database that you want to connect.
 For example, TEST_DB is available in the list, but you can also create a new one by clicking Create.

 - Warehouse name (required): Enter the Warehouse used for executing the compute process.
 For example, QA_WAREHOUSE is available in the list, but you can click Create to create a new warehouse.
+If you are using this connection for the Snowflake Data Warehouse quickstart integration template, verify that the Snowflake warehouse you select has Auto Resume set to Yes.

 - Schema (optional): Name of the schema that the connection will use.
 If the name is not provided, the connection will use the default schema defined in Snowflake for the user.